Anderson localisation in spatially structured random graphs: ExpRRG Model

 Given that the $q=2$ IPR in the localised phase is independent of $N$, the asymptotic forms of the linear scaling function can be obtained as \eq{ {\cal F}^{\rm lin}_{q=2}(x)= \,, } which is numerically confirmed in Fig.~\ref{fig:ipr-scaling}.
 The aysmptotic form of the IPR in the localised phase is thence \eq{ \braket{{\cal I}_2}\overset{\ln N\gg\xi_2}{\sim} \frac{1}{\xi_{q=2}^{\sigma_2}}\,. }

 Physically, the divergent lengthscale $\xi_{q=2}$ leads to the following picture.
 As discussed earlier, a caricature of the localised phase is that the wavefuctions have overwhelmingly large support on a few rare branches of the graph.
 The average correlation function which decays exponentially with a scale $\zeta_{\rm avg}$ is sensitive to this.
 However, as argued in the previous section, at the critical point, this correlation length approaches a finite value $\zeta_{\rm avg}^{c} = 1/\ln(K-1)$, and this is sufficient to break the localisation as the exponential growth in the number of sites at distance $r$ can outweigh the exponential decay of the correlation.
 The divergence of $\xi_2$ then controls how the correlation length $\zeta_{\rm avg}$ approaches its critical value of $\zeta^c_{\rm avg}$.
 To see this formally, note that the asymptotic IPR in Eq.~\ref{eq:I2-asymp} must be the same as that in the first line of Eq.~\ref{eq:I2-corr}.
 Equating the two and assuming $\xi_{q=2}\gg 1$ leads to the relation \eq{ \zeta^c_{\rm avg}-\zeta_{\rm avg} \sim \xi_{q=2}^{-\sigma_2} \sim |\vartheta|^{\sigma_2\nu_2^{\rm loc}}\,, } which explicitly shows that the approach of $\zeta_{\rm avg}$ to the critical value of $\zeta^c_{\rm avg}$ is controlled by the exponents $\sigma_2$ and $\nu_2^{\rm loc}$.
-Previous studies have suggested numerically that $\nu_{2}^{\rm loc}=1$~\cite{garciamata2017scaling,garciamata2022critical} and while along the horizontal slide our result of $\approx 0.8$ is not too different from that, along the vertical cut our result of $\approx 0.6$ deviates significantly.
-However, as mentioned earlier, within our finite-size analysis, we cannot definitively claim a value of the exponent.\\[2mm]
+Previous studies have suggested numerically that $\nu_{2}^{\rm loc}=1$~\cite{garciamata2017scaling,garciamata2022critical} and while along the horizontal slide our result of $\approx 0.8$ is not too different from that, along the vertical cut our result of $\approx 0.6$ is more different.
+However, as mentioned earlier, we expect that the two exponents would become equal if the scaling analysis could be performed with significantly larger systems sizes.

+The upshot of the above scaling analysis is that asymptotically, in the $N\to\infty$ limit, the critical point is described by volumic and linear scaling laws on approaching from the delocalised and localised sides respectively.
+The form of the divergence of the volume-scales and lengthscales on approaching the transition from the delocalised and localised phases indicates a Kosterlitz-Thouless-like scaling for the transition.
+However, for small $q$, there is a parametrically large transient scale in $N$ (see Eq.~\ref{eq:Nastq}) below which the delocalised side is also governed by linear scaling.